| 6.3.2 Buried (or layered): [See Figure (d)] The rhizome is buried in a damp place, horizontally or

 upwards and others cut just beyond the first node (Storey, 1988a).

-Grass and weeds should be cut if they start to cover the new
+7. PROTECTION & MAINTENANCEGrass and weeds should be cut if they start to cover the new

 bamboo shoots.
 Care must be taken not to damage the growing shoots or

+rhizomes, as this will cause death or severe setback.
 Clumps take 10-15 years to produce culms of full size (Haun

 et al., 1961), depending on species, soil, humidity and position of the